SBHARGAV2K/Bhargav_Public_Repo/readme.md

 Each project is structured as follows:-

-1. There is a file of format **project_name.py**, which contains a class of all the methods used in the project.
+1. There is a file named in the format **project_name.py**, which contains a class of all the methods used in the project.

 2. In the **main.py**, the code to execute the project and obtain the output is written.

 The description of each project is shown below:-

-i) __doctrOCR__: To detect, extract and store text obtained from image-based PDFs using the in-built docTR OCR module;
+i) __doctrOCR__: To detect, extract and store text obtained from image-based PDFs using the in-built docTR OCR module; To make use of this module for your project, make sure that the following modules are installed:-

+>!pip install python-doctr
+>!pip install "python-doctr[tf]"
+>!pip install "python-doctr[torch]"

 ii)